Skip to main content

 We help organizations find the right PIM Solution for their organization.
 We match your PIM profile to our database of PIM solutions and find the best fit.
 For free.

-Still, it is not ideal.
-Some marketplaces do not support manual changes, it is labor-intensive (and exponentially so as your product database grows) and error-prone.
-We can imagine managing your product information on a marketplace manually, updating only when new products are released for example.
+Get your in-depth shortlistStill, it is not ideal.
+Some marketplaces do not support manual changes; it is labor-intensive (and exponentially so as your product database grows) and error-prone.
+You can manually manage your product information on a marketplace, updating it only when you release new products.
 But even that soon gets complicated if you offer the same product on both your B2B site, a B2C shop, and a marketplace: you need to make the change on each of them (and in your internal product database).

 PIM plugins / Customization